-Amazon’s Boxing Day sale is almost upon us – Here’s what you need to know
+Amazon’s Boxing Day sale has arrived – Here’s what you need to know

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Boxing Day 2021: The best early deals on Apple AirPods, Lego, Shark vacuums and more
+Amazon Boxing Day 2021: The best deals on Apple AirPods, Lego, Shark vacuums and more

 Get ready to bag a bargain on tech, TVs, home appliances and more

-Christmas has barely even begun, but no sooner will we have unwrapped all the presents under our tree that our thoughts will turn to the Boxing Day sales.
+Christmas has been and gone, but no sooner have we unwrapped all the presents under our tree that our thoughts have turned to the Boxing Day sales.

 Once considered the shopping event of the year, Boxing Day has been overshadowed somewhat by Black Friday in recent years.
 But that doesn’t mean that there aren’t plenty of stellar deals and discounts worth snapping up, because there most definitely are.
 Plus, with more online sales to take advantage of, there’s no need to join those 5am queues on the high street to grab yourself a bargain.

 Looking for inspiration for what to spend your Christmas money on?
 You’re in luck.
-A lot of retailers will be cutting prices on 26 December, and that includes Amazon.
+A lot of retailers have cut prices on 26 December, and that includes Amazon.

 Naturally, being online means you can shop the Amazon Boxing Day sales from the comfort of your sofa, avoiding the queues and tactically placing yourself mere feet away from the fridge and all of those delicious leftovers.

-From when it officially kicks off to the best discounts you can expect to find this year, here’s everything you need to know about Amazon’s Boxing Day 2021 sale.
+From when it ends to the deals worth shopping this year, here’s everything you need to know about Amazon’s Boxing Day 2021 sale.

 Read more: